 The Educator and Parent's Transition Guide to a New Normal After COVID-19 was created by the Region 6 Infant Toddler Resource Network in response to a disruptive, even traumatic time, unlike any other.
 The guide offers support for parents and educators, tips for working with young children, and a list of resources.
-Click here!
+Click here for the English version and here for the Spanish version!

 The Infant/Toddler Technical Assistance Network, funded by the New York State Office of Children and Family Services, is an initiative aimed at supporting high quality infant and toddler care.
 The Network offers support to programs serving infants and toddlers.